faceless2/json/README.md

-   --noboxdebug            turn off --boxdebug --repackage             if signing a file with an existing C2PA, reference it from a 'repackage' action --keystore <path>       if signing, the path to Keystore to load credentials from --alias <name>          if signing, the alias from the keystore (default is the first one --password <password>   if signing, the password to open the keystore --alg <algorithm>       if signing, the hash algorithm --creativework <path>   if signing, filename containing a JSON schema to embed --out <path>            if signing, filename to write signed output to (default will derive from input --c2pa <path>           if signing/verifying, filename to dump the C2PA object to (default is not dumped
+   --noboxdebug            turn off --boxdebug --repackage             if signing a file with an existing C2PA, reference it from a 'repackage' action --keystore <path>       if signing, the path to Keystore to load credentials from --alias <name>          if signing, the alias from the keystore (default is the first one) --password <password>   if signing, the password to open the keystore --alg <algorithm>       if signing, the hash algorithm --creativework <path>   if signing, filename containing a JSON schema to embed --out <path>            if signing, filename to write signed output to (default will derive from input) --c2pa <path>           if signing/verifying, filename to dump the C2PA object to (default is not dumped)
    <path>                  the filename to sign or verify
 ```

 The C2PA classes have been developed against C2PA 1.2; output from earlier versions may not verify.

-NOTE: <i>These classes are under development</i>
+NOTE: <i>The C2PA classes are under development, so changes are likely</i>

 -------